Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Problem Setup and Overview of Solution Concept

-Figure~\ref{fig:conceptual_overview} summarizes the overall solution framework.
-The framework has two phases.
-Phase A (meta-learning) trains a regression model $\widehat{\phi}$ on the historical corpus $\mathcal{H}$ to predict the rectification difficulty $\tilde{A}_q$, a question-level index of how informative the LLM is, for each target question $q \in \mathcal{T}$, before any new human responses are collected.
-Phase B (allocation and inference) plugs $\{\tilde{A}_q\}$ into a closed-form square-root allocation rule (Theorem~\ref{thm:optimal_allocation}) to decide how many human respondents each target question receives, and combines the collected human responses with LLM predictions in a \textsc{PPI++}\ estimator that is asymptotically normal (Proposition~\ref{thm:end_to_end}) and provably robust to imperfect $\tilde{A}_q$ (Proposition~\ref{prop:robust_allocation}).
+Figure~\ref{fig:conceptual_overview} organizes these components into an operational two-phase workflow.
+Phase A (meta-learning) trains a regression model $\widehat{\phi}$ on the historical corpus $\mathcal{H}$ and outputs the predicted difficulties $\{\tilde{A}_q\}_{q \in \mathcal{T}}$.
+Phase B (allocation and inference) plugs these predictions into the square-root allocation rule (Theorem~\ref{thm:optimal_allocation}) and forms the \textsc{PPI++}\ estimator from the collected data (Propositions~\ref{thm:end_to_end} and~\ref{prop:robust_allocation}).

 An important feature of the framework is worth emphasizing: it separates design from inference.
 Historical paired data are used to guide the allocation decision, while the final estimator for the target survey is constructed only after the new human responses are observed.
-This decoupling means that prediction errors in $\tilde{A}_q$ can only hurt survey efficiency, not the statistical validity of the resulting estimates (Proposition~\ref{prop:robust_allocation}).
+This decoupling yields two guarantees that are worth keeping distinct.
+First, validity: conditional on any realized allocation, and hence on any predicted $\{\tilde{A}_q\}$, the post-collection estimator is asymptotically normal and its confidence intervals attain nominal coverage (Proposition~\ref{thm:end_to_end}).
+Second, efficiency: prediction errors in $\tilde{A}_q$ distort only the sample sizes $\tilde{n}_q^\star$, and the resulting efficiency loss is bounded (Proposition~\ref{prop:robust_allocation}).
+Errors in $\tilde{A}_q$ thus affect how precise the survey is, not whether its conclusions are valid.